ibm-cloud-docs/apps/dep-app-tool.md

 ## Using the {{site.data.keyword.dev_cli_short}} CLI
 {: #deploy-cli}

-{{site.data.keyword.cloud_notm}} provides a robust CLI and plugins to help simplify the developer's workflow.
-You can deploy your {{site.data.keyword.cloud_notm}} app in one of two ways, depending on how your app is configured.
+{{site.data.keyword.cloud_notm}} provides a robust CLI and plug-ins to help simplify the developer's workflow.
+You can deploy your {{site.data.keyword.cloud_notm}} app in 1 of two ways, depending on how your app is configured.

 ### Before you begin
 {: #deploy-cli-before}